facundoriosds/Project-11-E-Commerce-Customer-Segmentation/README.md

 ## E-Commerce Customer Segmentation

 ### Project Overview
-* Customer segmentation using K-Means
+* In this project we will perform customer segmentation using different clustering algorithms: K-Means, DBSCAN and Mean Shift.

 ### Code and Resources Used